Bog: Ecology and protection

 The United Kingdom in its Biodiversity Action Plan establishes bog habitats as a priority for conservation.
 Russia has a large reserve system in the West Siberian Lowland.
 The highest protected status occurs in Zapovedniks (IUCN category IV); Gydansky and Yugansky are two prominent examples.

 Bogs are fragile ecosystems, and have been deteriorating quickly, as archaeologists and scientists have been recently finding.
 Bone material found in bogs has had accelerated deterioration from first analyses in the 1940s.
 This has been found to be from fluctuations in ground water and increase in acidity in lower areas of bogs that is affecting the rich organic material.
 Many of these areas have been permeated to the lowest levels with oxygen, which dries and cracks layers.
-There have been some temporary solutions to try and fix these issues, such as adding soil to the tops of threatened areas, yet they do not work in the long-term.
+There have been some temporary solutions to try and fix these issues, such as adding soil to the tops of threatened areas; they do not work in the long-term.
 Extreme weather like dry summers are likely the cause, as they lower precipitation and the groundwater table.
 It is speculated that these issues will only increase with a rise in global temperature and climate change.
 Since bogs take thousands of years to form and create the rich peat that is used as a resource, once they are gone they are extremely hard to recover.
 Arctic and sub-Arctic circles where many bogs are warming at 0.6 °C per decade, an amount twice as large as the global average.
 Because bogs and other peatlands are carbon sinks, they are releasing large amounts of greenhouse gases as they warm up.
 These changes have resulted in a severe decline of biodiversity and species populations of peatlands throughout Northern Europe.

 Types

-Bog habitats may develop in various situations, depending on the climate and topography (see also hydrosere succession).
+Bog habitats may develop in various situations, depending on the climate and topography.